 The Jewish Agency’s requests

 A week after the Lichtheim telegram, Churchill and Eden received the report from the five Auschwitz escapees.
 Their concern, and that of the Jewish Agency, was that deportations of Hungarian Jews were still occuring.
 Two days later, Chaim Weizmann and Moshe Shertok, the two senior Zionists in Britain, made five urgent requests.
 The first four were (1) an Allied declaration of readiness to admit Jewish refugees.
 (2) Issuance of protective documents for Budapest Jews by nations with embassies there.
-(3) An Anglo-American warning that any Hungarians deporting Jews would be considered war criminals.
+(3) War crimes charges against any Hungarians involved in deportations.
 (4) A similar warning by Stalin.
 The British government acceded immediately.
 Churchill himself drafted a declaration he hoped Stalin would issue.

-The fifth and key request by Weizmann and Shertok was that the railway lines leading from Budapest to Auschwitz, and perhaps even the death camp itself, should be bombed.
-When Churchill read this, said Martin Gilbert,
+The fifth and key request by Weizmann and Shertok was to bomb the railway lines leading from Budapest to Auschwitz, or the death camp itself.
+When Churchill read this, wrote Martin Gilbert,

 he did something I’ve not seen on any other document submitted to Churchill for his approval: He wrote on it what he wanted done.
 Normally, he would have said, “Bring this up to War Cabinet on Wednesday,” or, “Let us discuss this with the Air Ministry.”
 Instead, he wrote to Eden on 7 July: “Is there any reason to raise this matter with the Cabinet?
 Get anything out of the Air Force you can, and invoke me if necessary.”
 I have never seen a minute of Churchill’s giving that sort of immediate authority to carry out a request.